aexol-studio/bddx/Readme.md

 }
 ```

-or when Jira is integrated
+or when Jira is integrated:

 ```
 {